VIZSLA INFLAMMATORY POLYMYOPATHY

 Please do take time to read the abstract It explains that the current research into VIP has the potential to help human sufferers of myositis – and indeed other inheritable inflammatory disorders.
 Pedigree dog breeds that display high predisposition for certain spontaneously occurring diseases have already proved to represent a powerful comparative genetic model for aiding in the discovery of novel genetic loci underlying analogous human conditions.

 Since publication we have continued to submit saliva samples from affected dogs and graded controls.
 The dataset now comprises c 530 dogs.
-Lorna Kennedy and her team at CIGMR have now extracted DNA and DLA typed most of these samples.
-Further analysis of the data has confirmed an increased significance for all the associations.
+Lorna Kennedy and her team at CIGMR have extracted DNA and DLA typed most of these samples.
+Further analysis of the data has confirmed an increased significance for all the previously published associations.
 This is an exciting finding and we are hoping that Lorna’s studies can now proceed to further interrogation of the information provided on the SNP arrays.
 This work is very labour intensive and so continuing funding is crucial.